ishikawalab/imtoolkit/docs/source/tutorial/imtoolkit-command.rst

 Basic Usage
 ===========

-The ``imtoolkit`` options are specified by a sentence that concatenates parameters by underscores.
+The ``imtoolkit`` options are specified by a sentence that contains parameters and underscores.
 For example, the options are given by

 .. code-block:: bash